World War 3 (1998): Event

 The match between Kevin Nash and Scott Hall was cancelled after Eric Bischoff came out and ordered Vincent, Scott Norton, The Giant, Stevie Ray and Brian Adams to attack Hall.
 Nash then came out and saved Hall from the beatdown.
-In the "World War 3" World War 3 battle royal.
-Nash last eliminated Luger to earn a shot at the WCW World Heavyweight Championship at Starrcade.
+In the "World War 3" World War 3 battle royal, Nash last eliminated Luger to earn a shot at the WCW World Heavyweight Championship at Starrcade.

 Reception

 In 2017, Kevin Pantoja of 411Mania gave the event a rating of 3.0 [Bad], stating, "Exactly what you can expect from WCW in 1998.
 Lots of bad matches, one or two good ones and a lot of questionable booking decisions.
 How do you not book your top champion?
 He was the most over thing in any segment he was involved in.
 They scheduled some matches and didn’t deliver.
 The show gets off to one of the worst starts ever until the Cruiserweight Title went on.
 Jericho’s match was heatless, World War 3 itself was kind of a mess and the main event got ruined by the booking nonsense."

+In 2021, Lance Augustine of TJR Wrestling gave the event a rating of 5.75/10, stating, "So, this show didn’t embarrass itself with any offense [sic] matches as Halloween Havoc did, but I also wouldn’t say it was a step up.
+This show was full of underwhelming matches to start the show and a bunch of rematches.
+I thought the show was average, but I had to get it a higher rating than Halloween Havoc on principal [sic].
+It did have some standouts like Guerrera vs. Kidman and Hart vs. Page, which was a good thing.
+The one question I have every time I watch a WCW show in 1998 is why The World Title never seems to be defended on the show.
+Goldberg had a really good match with Diamond Dallas Page at Halloween Havoc, and on this show, he was involved in a forgettable segment between The Steiner Brothers.
+You could tell the wheels were starting to fall off a bit with the booking, and we are in for a wild ride as we get into the dreaded years of 1999 and 2000 era WCW."

+In 2022, Paul Matthews of Classic Wrestling Review described the event as "lackluster," stating, "Welcome to Bait & Switch: The PPV Part 2!
+Two of their biggest matches ended in a no-contest.
+Then they nixed one of the more anticipated encounters a week before the event.
+Most of the action on this show was lackluster or downright bad.
+It wasn’t an impressive card, to begin with.
+This isn’t the worst show of the year, but it’s in the bottom three.
+1998 started with such promise for WCW.
+It’s been downhill since Road Wild."

+The event generated 250,000 ppv buys.